snirp/django-starter/README.md

 postgres=# \q
 ```

-## Set environment variables
+## Set environment variables and settings

 The triple dotted `...env` file holds a template for your environmental settings.
 Proceed as follows:

 1. Double check that `.gitignore` has a line with `.env`, so git will not track the (confidential) environment settings.
 1. Rename from ...env to .env (`mv ...env .env`)
-1. Edit passwords, secret keys and environment-specific settings to suit your environment.
+1. Follow the instruction in the file to edit passwords, secret keys and environment-specific settings to suit your environment.
 The database settings should match the values of the Postgres database you created.

+Configure `BANDIT_EMAIL` in `project/settings/development.py` to match your email address to use during development.

 ## Edit settings, apply migrations and get started

-Configure `BANDIT_EMAIL` in `project/settings/development.py` to match your email address to use during development.
+Commit the changes and run the project in a pipenv shell with the variables from `.env`:
 ```
 git add -A
-git commit -m "Initial commit, django template from github.com/snirp/django-starter" git push origin master pipenv install pipenv shell
+git commit -m "Initial commit, django template from github.com/snirp/django-starter" git push --set-upstream origin master pipenv install pipenv shell
 (project)$ python manage.py migrate